 Eric R. Olson

 Eric Olson has practiced with the firm since 2003.
 Mr. Olson focuses his practice on complex litigation strategy and high-stakes jury trials for both plaintiffs and defendants across the country, with particular experience in state court jurisdictions.
-Recently, Mr. Olson tried four jury cases to verdict as first or second chair.
+Recently, Mr. Olson tried five jury cases to verdict as first or second chair.

 Mr. Olson both prepares complex litigation for trial and actually tries the case.
 He played a significant role in the In re Genetically Modified Rice Litigation MDL, defeating class certification, focusing on expert selection and preparation, and trying three of the first cases.
 In the In re Microsoft Corp.
 Antitrust Litigation MDL, Mr. Olson's focus on key discovery, expert strategy, and international proceedings on behalf of plaintiff RealNetworks helped lead to a $761 million settlement.
 Mr. Olson has also worked with third party funders to provide financial support for cases when plaintiffs lack sufficient financial resources to pursue their claims.